hscells/pybool_ir/README.md

 # pybool_ir

-This repository contains many related tools and libraries for the development of systematic review automation research, focusing on [Information Retrieval](https://en.wikipedia.org/wiki/Information_retrieval) methods.
+This repository contains many related tools and libraries for the development of domain-specific  [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) research, with a focus on accurate indexing of complex collections and experimenting with query languages (namely variations on Boolean query syntax).
 This library is broken into various packages to meet the needs of different research goals.
 Some notable modules include:

- - `query`: Used for parsing and performing operations on Pubmed queries.
-Included in this package is a query parser that translates Pubmed queries into equivalent lucene queries.
-The queries aim to replicate the search process of Pubmed.
-One can also use this package to perform various operations on Pubmed queries using the parsed [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+ - `query`: Used for parsing and performing operations on queries.
+Included in this package is a query parser that translates queries for search engines like PubMed into equivalent Lucene queries.
+One can also use this package to perform various operations on queries using the parsed [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
- - `experiments`: This package wraps many implementation details of the above packages and provides an easy way to do retrieval experiments.
-This package also contains methods for downloading and using test collections that have been created for IR-focused systematic review research.
+ - `experiments`: This package wraps provides an easy way to do retrieval experiments.
+This package also contains methods for downloading and using test collections that have been created for information retrieval-focused domain-specific research. pybool_ir also supports the catalog of collections made available by [ir_datasets](https://ir-datasets.com/).

 ## Getting started

-This library is still under much development, and I haven't yet begun to go through the process that makes installation easier.
-You are usually better off at the moment installing everything below and then running your notebooks within the environment that is created.
+The following instructions will get you a copy of the project up and running on your local machine for development and research purposes.
+The project can currently be installed locally, or using a docker image.
+We are still working on getting the library easily installable via PyPI.

 Once you have everything installed, you can browse the [documentation](https://scells.me/pybool_ir/) for more information on using the library.